Symmetric Central Configurations in the Concave 4-Body Problem with Two Pairs of Equal Masses: Main results

 Secondly, we claim that $a<2$ holds.
 Otherwise, suppose that $a>2$.
-As shown in Figure \ref{corollary1}, the red dashed line characterizes the equilateral triangle, and $A_1$ is the apex.
-Then $m_3$ is directly above $A_1$ and $m_4$ is directly above $m_3$.
+According to Lemma \ref{perpendicular}, and as shown in Figure \ref{corollary1}, the red dashed line characterizes the equilateral triangle, and $A_1$ is the apex.
+Then $m_3$ is directly above $A_1$, and $m_4$ is directly above $m_3$.
 The blue dashed line is the perpendicular bisector of $r_{13}$.
-The region in blue denotes one of the cones divided by the two blue lines.
+The blue region denotes one of the cones, divided by the two blue lines.
 We can clearly see that $m_4$ and $m_2$ will always lie in the blue region, which implies that it cannot be a central configuration when $a>2$.

 Thirdly, as shown in Figure \ref{b<2}, we assume that the center of the equilateral triangle is $A$.
 The intersection of $r_{14}$ and its perpendicular bisector is $A_2$, and the intersection of this perpendicular bisector and the symmetry axis is $A_3$.
-The right triangle $\triangle m_4A_2A_3$ is similar to $\triangle A_1m_1O$.
+The right triangle $\triangle m_4A_2A_3$ is similar to $\triangle m_4Om_1$.
 Then we have